JazeelMuhammed/Django-E-Commerce/README.md

 # Django-E-Commerce
-An advanced E-commerec website built using djang
+An advanced E-commerec website built using Python Django and Ajax

 Live Demo -
 [Click on this](https://jzeel.pythonanywhere.com/)